 sudo firewall-cmd --reload

-Specifically, the --permanent flag ensures the rule persists across reboots.
-Additionally, the --reload command applies the new rules immediately.
+The --permanent flag ensures the rule persists across reboots, and --reload applies it immediately.

 Verify Firewall Rules